6 min read

 Nope!
 Regardless of whether you’re legally required to have the agreement, it’s truly a necessary document for your business.
 While we talk about a lot of other reasons below, here’s the most obvious one—who owns your business??
 If you set up Widgets, LLC, and 5 years down the road you’re trying to sell it—imagine going to a prospective buyer without any proof you actually own that business!

 Your Articles of Organization—that doc you file with the state—doesn’t say you own it.
 It might say you’re the registered agent, but that doesn’t mean you own it.
-That’s what the operating agreement, among many other things.
+That’s what the operating agreement does, among many other things.
 Let’s talk about some other reasons.

 First, we’ll go over why your single-member LLC needs an operating agreement.
 Then we’ll cover the topics that are usually included in an operating agreement.